 The paper focuses on how to jointly visualize data from mRNA, microRNA, DNA methylation and protein arrays.
 The tool itself provides many more features, but they should not be part of this manuscript.

-However, InCroMAP currently performs enrichments, using a Hypergeometric test.
-Since we calculate the p-values for defined groups in the KEGG database, the background is the total number of genes in the KEGG PATHWAY database.
+However, InCroMAP currently performs enrichments, using a hypergeometric test.
+Since we calculate the p-values for defined gene groups (i.e., pathways) in the KEGG database, the background is the total number of genes in the KEGG PATHWAY database.

-We like your idea of providing import functionalities for DAVID or GSEA and thus, added a new menu item in `File´ -> `Import enrichment result´ that allows users to use any external application for the enrichment if they need more features than InCroMAP provides.
+We like your idea of providing import functionalities for DAVID or GSEA.
+To this end, we added a new menu item in `File´ -> `Import enrichment result´ that allows users to use any external application for the enrichment if they need more features than InCroMAP provides.

 Comments on Java tool General comments Overall, the tool is functioning correctly, no problem to launch it neither to load datasets.
 However, it could be improved to be more user-friendly.
 It's hard to understand where to click to do a simple analysis without ready the documentary file.
 And users that just want to have a quick look at their data to know if they continue with the tool may not spend time on documentation.

 We have added several ways to import datasets in InCroMAP.
-Drag’n drop is an option, selecting `File´ and `open´ or using the toolbar are already three different starting points.
+Drag’n´drop is an option, selecting `File´ and `open´ or using the toolbar are already three different starting points.
 Then, most properties of the file format and content are detected automatically, which really eases the import of tabular files, in contrast to other tools where some fixed file format must be obeyed.

 Furthermore, the toolbar on top of the tabs is changing dynamically, depending on the currently selected tab to always give users hints what type of analysis they could do next.
-Additionally, all dialogs and other boxed are automatically provided with reasonable default selections.
+Additionally, all dialogs and other boxes are automatically provided with reasonable default selections.

-Concluding, we spent a huge amount of time in the user-friendliness of the tool, but we are always happy for further suggestions!
+Concluding, we spent a huge amount of time in the user-friendliness of the tool, but we are always happy for further suggestions.
 It is our aim to improve the usability and make the tool as easy and flexible as possible.

 Therefore, we have now added a screencast on the homepage, which quickly tells users how to prepare and open files with InCroMAP and run a first analysis on these files.